 The Bank of America® Business Advantage Cash Rewards Mastercard® credit card is another tiered rewards business card with which cardholders earn 3 percent back on gas and office supply store purchases (up to $250,000 spent annually), 2 percent back at restaurants and 1 percent on all other purchases.
 All that earning potential and no annual fee.

-What might be particularly appeal about the Bank of America® Business Advantage Cash Rewards Mastercard® credit card is the intro offer of nine billing cycles interest-free on purchases; that could certainly come in handy for new business owners with some start-up costs or even established businesses that have a major purchase on the near horizon.
+What might be particularly appeal about the Bank of America® Business Advantage Cash Rewards Mastercard® credit card is the intro offer of nine billing cycles interest-free on purchases (then, 12.24% - 22.24% Variable APR on purchases); that could certainly come in handy for new business owners with some start-up costs or even established businesses that have a major purchase on the near horizon.

 Do keep in mind that you'll pay a 3 percent fee on all your purchases made while abroad, so the Ink Business PreferredSM is likely a better choice if your work often takes you overseas.